 - Gradually building a higher tolerance to the substance

-- Using in spite of physical and/or mental health symptoms
+- Using in spite of physical and/or mental illness symptoms

 - Getting into dangerous situations while inebriated

-- Neglecting responsibilities due to drug or alcohol use
+- Neglecting responsibilities due to drug abuse or alcohol addiction

 - Substances are disrupting your interpersonal relationships